kipoi/kipoi-interpret/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here’s how to set up kipoi for local development.
+Here’s how to set up kipoi-interepret for local development.

-1. Fork the kipoi repo on GitHub.
+1. Fork the kipoi-interpret repo on GitHub.
 2. Clone your fork locally:

-        $ git clone git@github.com:your_name_here/kipoi.git
+        $ git clone git@github.com:your_name_here/kipoi-interpret.git

 3. Install your local copy into a conda environment.
 Assuming you have conda installed, this is how you set up your fork for local development: